ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/gptom-integration.md

 5. On the Payment tab, click *Show more*.
 6. Enable the *Collect Tip* flag if the terminal should prompt the user to enter a tip.
 Then, in the *Tip Amount* field, enter the amount to appear on the terminal.
 7. In the *Currency* field, enter the currency in which the payment is to be made.
-8. In the *Reference No.* field, you can change the transaction designation used for traceability between the BC and GP Tom records.
+8. In the *Reference No.* field, you can change the transaction designation used for traceability between the Business Central and GP Tom records.
 9. On the Options tab, in the *Receipt Type* field, select Email or Phone; you must then enter an email address or phone number in the *Receipt Send To* field.
 10. Run the *Pay* action.
 11. The "Attach Card" dialog will appear on the terminal and proceed as described from step 6 onwards in the previous chapter.